unital/tempe/docs/source/user_guide/tutorial.rst

     )

-then the data will be converted to arrays of 16-bit integers, which use less tha half as much memory.
+then the data will be converted to arrays of 16-bit integers, which use less than half as much memory.

 |ColumnGeometry|
 ----------------